-This case is the interesting one for the purposes of this manuscript.
-It is not difficult to observe that in dRGT massive gravity, for the black-hole solutions, the mass of the black-hole will play the role of the charge.
-In fact, the apparent non-conservation of the Komar and ADM mass in the non-liner theory of massive gravity, is a consequence of the fact that the vacuum is degenerate after the Vainshtein radius \cite{Komar, Ong}.
-The apparent non-conservation is provoked by the presence of the extra-degrees of freedom appearing after the Vainshtein scale.
-Their presence, creates a distortion of the notions of time perceived by observers located at scales larger than the Vainshtein one.
-The distortions of time, specifically in its periodicity in the complex plane after analytical extension is what generates the effect of extra-particle creation process for a black-hole inside this theory \cite{Vainshtein paper, HawkingdRGT}.
+This case is the interesting one for the purposes of this paper.
+It is not difficult to observe that in dRGT massive gravity, for the black-hole solutions, the quantity related to the translation under time-coordinates plays the role of the charge.
+In fact, the apparent non-conservation of the Komar and ADM mass (energy) in the non-liner theory of massive gravity, is a consequence of the fact that the vacuum is degenerate at scales where the extra-degrees of freedom of the theory become relevant \cite{Komar, Ong}.
+The effect of the extra-degrees of freedom is to create distortion of the notions of time perceived by different observers located at scales where they become relevant.
+The distortions of time, specifically in its periodicity in the complex plane after analytical extension is what generates the effect of extra-particle creation process for a black-hole inside this theory \cite{HawkingdRGT}.
 As has been explained before, this extra-component of radiation comes from the mismatch between the periodicity of the function $T_0(r,t)$ and the standard time-coordinates $t$.
-These previous effects are all consequence of the direction deviations between the Killing vector in the direction $T_0(r,t)$ with respect to the one defined in the direction of $t$.
-At this point we can recognize a connection between the standard Nambu-Goldstone theorem with the related Higgs mechanism when the symmetries involved are local; and the mechanisms responsible for the particle creation process of black-holes, namely, mechanisms related to the conformal symmetry.
-This manuscript can also be perceived as a connection between the Higgs mechanism and the particle creation process of black-holes when we consider gauge symmetries.
-Returning to the main topic of this section, if the operator $\phi(x)$ is not a singlet, then its commutation with the charge $Q^a$ is non-zero and given by:
+These previous effects are all consequences of the fact that the time-like Killing vector does not point in the direction of the ordinary time-coordinate.
+Under these arguments, we can perceive once again a connection between the mechanism behind the dynamical origin of the graviton mass and the mechanism able to create deviations with respect to GR when we analyze the Black-hole evaporation process.
+If the operator $\phi(x)$ is not a singlet, then its commutation with the charge $Q^a$ is non-zero and given by

-The vacuum expectation value of this operator is given by:
+The vacuum expectation value of this operator is given by

-If we introduce the definition of charge given in eq. (\ref{eq:Chargedef}), then we get:
+If we introduce the definition of charge given in eq. (\ref{eq:Chargedef}), then we get

-where the equal-time condition has been imposed.
-After some trivial calculations, this previous expression finally becomes:
+where the equal-time condition has been imposed. after some trivial calculations, this previous expression finally becomes